 When Does "Space Jam" (1996) Take Place?

-"Space Jam" is a comedy mixed live-action/animated film written by Leo Benvenuti, Steve Rudnick, Timothy Harris, Herschel Weingrod, and Joe Pytka and released November 15th, 1996.
+"Space Jam" is a comedy mixed live-action/animated film written by Leo Benvenuti, Steve Rudnick, Timothy Harris, Herschel Weingrod, and Joe Pytka that released November 15th, 1996.
+So when is "Space Jam" set?

 It takes place in the year: